openvmp/openvmp/README.md

 ![grab and attach to objects](./docs/images/grab.png)
 ![robot swarm](./docs/images/swarm.png)

-**Open Versatile Mobility Platform** (**OpenVMP**) implements multi-modal mobility mechanisms that perform arbitrary tasks collectively or individually.
+**Open Versatile Mobility Platform** (**OpenVMP**) implements multi-modal mobility mechanisms that perform arbitrary tasks individually or collectively.

-This is a monorepo for the OpenVMP project.
+This is the monorepo of the OpenVMP project.
-Most of the internal components are git submodules that are also designed to be usable as standalone ROS2 packages outside of OpenVMP (unless the name of the package starts with `openvmp_`).
+Some of the internal components are git submodules that are also designed to be equally usable as standalone ROS2 packages outside of OpenVMP
-The submodules that do not start with 'openvmp_' are supposed to be equally usable in separate projects not related to OpenVMP at all.
+(unless the name of the package starts with `openvmp_`).

 ## Key features